Jimmy De Sana: Early life and education

-James Arthur "Jimmy" DeSana was born in Detroit, Michigan, 12 NOV 1949 the son of James Arthur DeSana and his wife Josephine Earle Graves.
+James Arthur "Jimmy" DeSana was born in Detroit, Michigan on November 12, 1949.
+He was the son of James Arthur DeSana and his wife Josephine Earle Graves.
 He grew up in Atlanta, Georgia.
 In 1972, DeSana moved to New York after studying at the University of Georgia.

 Work

-DeSana began to take photographs being a teen, mostly photographing his friends and acquaintances naked.
+DeSana began to take photographs as a teenager, mostly photographing his friends and acquaintances naked.
 Portraits included key figures of the punk and New Wave scene of the late 1970s and early 1980s in New York like Kathy Acker, Laurie Simmons, Kenneth Anger, David Byrne, Brian Eno, Laurie Anderson, Debbie Harry, and Patti Astor, amongst others.

-His early photographs were of his friends striking silly and sexy poses in houses and gardens.
+His early photographs were of his friends striking poses in houses and gardens.
 He moved to New York in 1973.
 DeSana continued to picture the human body as the primary subject.
+His photography appeared in the "Punk Art" exhibition, co-curated by Marc H. Miller, Bettie Ringma, and Alice Denney, which appeared at the Washington Project for the Arts from May 15 to June 10, 1978.

+Writing in 1991, the art critic Brooks Adams described DeSana's 1979 publication, Submission, as "rather extraordinary," observing that it "did much to usher in the '80s genre of grotesque or blatantly fictive and often preposterously homoerotic, S&M photography. [...]
+The raunchy late '70s curiosity item has become an early '90s collectible—an art-historically resonant bibelot."

-He worked in black and white till 1980, when he began to experiment with color photography.
-DeSana's Suburban series included neo-surreal, staged photographs of both nude bodies and mundane objects.
+DeSana worked in black and white until 1980, when he began to experiment with color photography.
+His Suburban series included neo-surreal, staged photographs of both nude bodies and mundane objects.

-Remainders series marked a move away from the human body towards "objects through abstraction."
-Th series included everyday items like balloons, flour, and aluminum foil are dreamily lit in spectral hues.
+The Remainders series marked a move away from the human body towards "objects through abstraction."
+The series included everyday items like balloons, flour, and aluminum foil dreamily lit in spectral hues.
 DeSana started making these works shortly after his diagnosis with HIV in 1985.